agershun/olap/README.md

-# olap
+# OLAP.js

-OLAP.js - JavaScript Online Analytical Processing server and library for browser and Node.js
+JavaScript Online Analytical Processing server and library for browser and Node.js

+Work in progress